A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.

 2013-01 to 2017-09: mediasmart.io

-I worked full time for a few years at mediasmart.io, a mobile adtech company.
-Before I joined the company was facing major scalability challenges and I could not reject the offer.
-In fact we grew from processing two thousand requests per second to more than 800 thousand in little more than four years.
-Yes, that is right: every ~1.2 seconds we processed a million requests, decided which ones are useful for our customers and responded to all of them.
+I worked for more than four years at mediasmart.io, a mobile adtech company.
+Before I joined the company was facing major scalability challenges.
+During my stay we grew from processing two thousand requests per second to around a million in little more than four years.
+Yes, that is right: every second we processed a million requests, decided which ones are useful for our customers and responded to all of them.

-I have worked with a great team and we did great things together, successfully competing at an international level.
-When I joined I thought I knew some Node.js, which was a bit optimistic to say the least.
-Since then we have tortured the V8 engine in ways that I could not even dream back then.
-I have also learned a bit of Erlang and Go, which we used for certain subsystems.
+I led the backend team, and we did great things together, successfully competing at an international level.
+We have tortured the V8 engine in ways that I could not even dream before joining.
+I have also learned a bit of Erlang and Go for certain subsystems.
 Some of my Go code has been in production for years without issues.

 2011-08 to 2012-08: CTO at MoveinBlue